kashewknutt/VESITCourseGPT/README.md

 - `finetune.py`: Python script to fine-tune the GPT model using the example conversations.
 - `pdfFineTuning.py`: Python script to fine-tune the GPT model using both the conversations and the PDF files.
 - `chatbot.py`: Python script containing the code for the chatbot.
+- `pdfChatbot.py`: Python script containing the code for the chatbot.

 ## Usage